Incontinence Diagnosis

-For better diagnosis of bladder problems, the doctor may need,
+For better diagnosis of bladder problems, the doctor may need your medical history:

-- List of medicines taking include prescribed and over the counter medicines.
+- List of medicines taking to include prescribed and over the counter medicines.

-- Fluids drinking regularly, including sodas, coffee, tea, and alcohol.
+- Drink fluids regularly; including sodas, coffee, tea, and alcohol.

-- Quantity of each drinks have in an average day.
+- Quantity of each drink has in an average day.

 - Inform doctor about any recent surgeries or illnesses.

-- Finally, keep record of the times when have urine leakage.
+- Finally, keep a record of the times; when are the urine leakages?
 Note what physical activities are doing at the time such as coughing, laughing, sneezing, or exercising.
 Whether have an uncontrollable urge to urinate when heard of running water?

 Physical examination for incontinence diagnosis